-And all I knew about the Twelve Tribes at that point was that they're kind of Amish-y and had maybe been involved in some kind of child labor scandal, and also something about some racism in their past that current members of color were claiming was no longer an issue.
+And all I knew about the Twelve Tribes at that point was that they're kind of Amish-y and had maybe been involved in some kind of child labour scandal, and also something about some racism in their past that current members of colour were claiming was no longer an issue.
 All the details I had in my head were vague, though.

 The first restaurant I visited was in a tiny town called Valley Center, about 100 miles south of LA.